Girth Itch in Horses

 Ah, yeah, another skin funk that horses can get.
 Super.
 Girth itch is often associated with girth galls – those sores around the elbow and girth area.
 Both can interfere with your horse’s tack and make riding darn near impossible.

 - Technically speaking, girth itch is a fungal skin infection.
 A dermatophytosis, to be exact, much like ringworm.
 But, like all things horse, there can be a bacterial element, too.

-- And here’s where things get a bit cloudy – a lot is going on in the elbow area – and they all interact together.
+- And here’s where things get a bit cloudy – a lot is happening in the elbow area – and they all interact together.
 There is tack, sweat, hair, folds of skin, and all of the microscopic critters that live on horses.

 - When there is friction, there is always the possibility of hot spots and blisters – that same process that puts blisters on our heels in new shoes.
-In the elbow area, you may see broken hairs or a patch of hair that’s shorter than the surrounding areas.
-There may be a little bit of swelling involved, too, or you could see pink skin through the broken hairs.
+In the elbow area, you may see broken hair or a patch shorter than the surrounding areas.
+There may be a little swelling involved, too, or you could see pink skin through the broken hairs.

 - If the irritation is allowed to continue, layers of skin will slough off.
 Maybe nothing opens up, but perhaps it does.
 Some horses take a while to develop a sore; others happen in the blink of an eye.

 - That sore creates tiny openings for more fungus and bacteria to set up shop.
 If the skin happens to open and become a full-fledged sore, engraved invitations go out, and you can expect an onslaught of bacterial and microscopic invaders.
 Healing can take a long time!

 - A quick note about girth itch – it’s contagious to other horses.
 Sharing girths, grooming brushes, curry combs, saddle pads, girth covers (you get the idea) carry the fungus from one horse to another.